kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
+Disabling it on kube-apiserver disrupts no workload.
+Disabling it on a node fails the pods running there that set the field, unless they are drained first.

-Pods that already set the field keep it and keep running, since validation permits a value already in use, while new pods setting it are rejected.
-A scale-down of a pod that still carries the field is then applied without waiting, and the kubelet reports that; see [Grace Period Not Honored](#grace-period-not-honored).
-A pending scale-down already persisted in the CPU Manager checkpoint is ignored, and the resize is carried out without the delay.
+**Disabling on kube-apiserver:** new pods setting `scaleDownGracePeriodSeconds` are rejected, while pods that already set it keep the field and keep running, since validation permits a value already in use.
+Their grace periods are still honored, because the nodes they run on still declare the feature.

+**Disabling on kubelet:** the node stops declaring the feature, so the scheduler places no further pods setting the field there.
+Disabling the gate requires restarting the kubelet, and the pods on that node which set the field are failed on restart, as described in [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).
+Draining those pods before disabling the gate avoids it.
+A pending scale-down persisted in the CPU Manager checkpoint is discarded together with the pod's allocation.

 ###### What happens if we reenable the feature if it was previously rolled back?

-Pods that still carry `scaleDownGracePeriodSeconds` have it honored again from the next scale-down onwards.
-Pods created while the gate was off could not set the field, and because it is immutable they have to be recreated in order to use the feature.
+**On kube-apiserver:** new pods can set `scaleDownGracePeriodSeconds` again.
+Pods created while the gate was off could not set it, and because the field is immutable they have to be recreated in order to use the feature.

+**On a node:** the node declares the feature again, so the scheduler places pods setting the field there and the kubelet admits them.
+Pods that were failed when the gate was disabled are not resurrected; their workload controller recreates them.
+No running pod regains the guarantee, because none kept running without it: a pod on a node whose gate stayed enabled was honored throughout, and a pod on a node whose gate was disabled was failed rather than served without its grace period.

 ###### Are there any tests for feature enablement/disablement?